-If you are a godparent, grandparent or close family there are some extra things you might want to add to your card to make it extra special.
+If you are a godparent, grandparent or close family there are some extra things you might want to share in your card to make it more personal.
 Let’s look at these separately in more detail.

 Godparents: What to write in a baptism card to your godchild

 A godparent has an extra special role in their godchild’s life.
 So you’ll want to take your time to add a bit more thought to your baptism card message.

 The most touching message I’ve seen from a godparent was honest and heartfelt and had the following 3 elements:

 1. How you feel about being chosen as godparent